CSHA is pleased to offer its members a new service—a hearing

 In order to participate in the program, you must be a member of CSHA, meet the requisite qualifications and make attestations for either the "Completed Hearing" or "General List."

 Remittance to CSHA of an operating fee of $50 per year and a signed Attestation Form is also required.
+In addition, eligible participants must furnish to CSHA a resume containing at a minimum the following information, in addition to your name and contact information:

 Join CSHA